transitland/transitland-processing-animation/blog/blogpost.md

 2) **Routes** to get operator vehicle types
 3) **ScheduleStopPairs** to get scheduled origin -> destination stop pairs, including timestamps and geolocations.

 The `ScheduleStopPairs` endpoint does the bulk of the work.
 Each `ScheduleStopPair` contains an origin stop, a destination stop, a route, an operator, and arrival and departure times.
-Each `ScheduleStopPair` also includes a service calendar, describing which days a trip is possible.
-Accessibility information for wheelchair and bicycle riders is included, if available.

-The python script `transitflow.py` uses the [schedule stop pairs API](http://transit.land/api/v1/schedule_stop_pairs) endpoint to search for all `ScheduleStopPair`s for a specified operator or within a specified bounding box.
+Each `ScheduleStopPair` also includes a service calendar, describing which days a trip is possible. *TransitFlow* uses the [schedule stop pairs API](http://transit.land/api/v1/schedule_stop_pairs) endpoint to search for all `ScheduleStopPair`s for a specified operator or within a specified bounding box.
 It then concatenates these `ScheduleStopPair`s into a table and outputs a single output csv file which will drive the animation.
-The Processing sketch reads in this output csv file, uses the [Unfolding Maps](http://unfoldingmaps.org/) by Till Nagel to convert geolocations to pixels, and animates vehicle movements using linear interpolation.
+The Processing sketch reads in this output csv file, uses the [Unfolding Maps](http://unfoldingmaps.org/) library to convert geolocations into screen positions, and animates vehicle movements from origin stop to destination stop using linear interpolation.

 ## How to use it